lambdaclass/concrete/paper/evidence-carrying.typ

 #emph[Ergonomic no-GC.]
 Linearity gives resource safety without a borrow-checker's lifetime calculus, and scoped `defer` moves cleanup from repeated boilerplate into a stable idiom while keeping every destruction path visible — a concrete ergonomic win observed when `defer` removed a class of repetitive cleanup from the JSON parser without changing the explicit-cost model.
 The standard library is layered to keep host assumptions auditable: a pure #emph[Core] (computation and analysis-friendly modules), an #emph[Alloc] layer (allocation but no broader host services), and a #emph[Hosted] layer (POSIX/libc: files, networking, time, processes).
 The same layering is why a future `no_alloc` or `core_only` execution profile could be added without restructuring the library.

-= Proof and Evidence Pipeline
+= How the compiler keeps score

-== A single semantic anchor
+== The proof boundary

 The compiler runs
 `Parse → Resolve → Check → Elab → CoreCanon → CoreCheck → Mono → Lower → SSA → clang`.
 The proof boundary sits #emph[after] `CoreCheck` and #emph[before] monomorphization, materialized as a validated Core artifact (@fig-anchor).
 By that point surface sugar is gone and legality checks have run, but the program is still close to source meaning.
-Reports, proof extraction, and later artifact workflows all speak about this one validated object rather than inventing parallel semantic authorities.
+Reports, proof extraction, and later artifact workflows all speak about this object, rather than each inventing its own account of the program.

 #figure(
   block(inset: 6pt, stroke: 0.4pt + luma(180), width: 100%)[